Aryan-2602/Convexia_demo/README.md

 # Step 3: Run the pipeline
 python run_pipeline.py
+You will be prompted to enter a SMILES string.
+The system will run all modules and save the result as a JSON file in outputs/, while also logging metrics to MLflow and saving SHAP plots.
 ```

-You will be prompted to enter a SMILES string.
-The system will run all modules and save the result as a JSON file in outputs/.

-##  🔬 Sample Output (Truncated)
+🔬 Sample Output (Truncated)

-json
 {
   "composite_score": 0.36,
   "organ_toxicity": {